-As the world tackles the challenge of adapting to climate change, communities are taking the lead in finding solutions.
+As the world tackles the challenges of climate change, energy supply and water security, communities are taking the lead in finding solutions.

-Net Zero Cities is focused on systems thinking about a community-based approach to attaining net zero energy, carbon, water and waste.
-True progress takes cooperation among private businesses, government, utilities, policy makers, research institutions and individuals.
-Net Zero Cities brings these industries together to learn from one another and to develop actionable steps to advance net zero practices in communities throughout the world.
+Net Zero Cities is focused on systems thinking to develop community-based solutions for attaining net zero energy, carbon, and water.
+True progress will take cooperation among private businesses, government, utilities, policy makers, research institutions and individuals.
+Net Zero Cities brings these sectors and interests together to learn from one another and to develop actionable steps that advance progress towards net zero practices in communities throughout the world.

-The Energy Information Administration of the United States projects a 53% increase in energy demand between 2008 and 2035.
-Total world energy use rises from 505 Quadrillion BTU in 2008 to 770 Quadrillion BTU in 2035.
-Tackling the energy spectrum and developing alternatives to carbon based fuels requires a systems based approach.
-A transition will not occur overnight and likely will take many years, but we can start now.
+The U.S. Energy Information Administration projects a 53% increase in energy demand alone between 2008 and 2035.
+Total world energy use will rise from 505 Quadrillion BTUs in 2008 to 770 Quadrillion BTUs in 2035.
+Tackling energy consumption, finding alternatives to carbon-based fuels and managing finite water resources will require a sustained, long-term effort – but the time to start is now.